Life Insurance for Kids: What Parents Need to Know

 2. Who has financial dependents, the parents or the child?

-Parents typically support children financially, so the adults should be covered first.
+Parents typically support children financially, so the adults (and their incomes) should be covered first.
+If the child earns an income to support the family, then a child policy may make sense.

 3. Could savings cover a worst-case scenario?